-Salmonella are a group of bacteria that can cause food poisoning.
+Salmonella are a group of germs (bacteria) that can cause food poisoning.
 Typically, food poisoning causes gastroenteritis - an infection of the gut (intestines) which leads to diarrhoea and being sick (vomiting).
 Salmonella bacteria may be found in the gut of many animals, including farm animals and pets.
 Poultry (chickens, turkeys, etc) are especially likely to carry salmonella.
 So, salmonella can contaminate meat (including poultry), eggs, milk and other dairy products that we may eat.
 Infection usually causes relatively mild symptoms but complications, including lack of fluid in the body (dehydration), can occur in some cases.
 The usual treatment is to drink plenty of fluids to avoid dehydration.
-Antibiotic medicines are sometimes needed in some cases.
+Antibiotic medicines are occasionally needed in some people who are at extra risk of having complications.
 The Foods Standards Agency in the UK has identified the '4 Cs' to help prevent food poisoning, including food poisoning caused by salmonella.

 What is salmonella?

-Salmonella are a group of bacteria that can cause food poisoning.
+Salmonella are a group of germs (bacteria) that are a common cause of food poisoning.
 Food poisoning occurs when food or water contaminated with germs (microbes), poisons (toxins) or chemicals is eaten or drunk.
 Microbes include bacteria, viruses and parasites.
 Parasites are living things (organisms) that live within, or on, another organism.
-Typically, food poisoning causes an infection of the gut (intestines), called gastroenteritis.
-This infection leads to to diarrhoea and being sick (vomiting).
+Typically, food poisoning causes gastroenteritis, an infection of the gut (intestines).
+This leads to diarrhoea and sometimes also to being sick (vomiting).